 Safety and security are two important factors for next-generation connected cars and autonomous vehicles and BlackBerry is very serious in addressing both these issues.
-Therefore, they have launched QNX Hypervisor 2.0, which basically separates safety-critical features from the non-critical ones.
+Therefore, they have launched QNX Hypervisor 2.0, which basically separates safety-critical features from non-critical ones.
 This makes sure that no critical systems are put at risk.

-The Type 1 Hypervisor is based on QNX SDP 7.0, BlackBerry’s most advanced and secure 64-bit embedded operating system, which creates virtual software containers so that a breach in a single domain can be quarantined without affecting or corrupting the other critical systems the car.
+The Type 1 Hypervisor is based on QNX SDP 7.0, BlackBerry’s most advanced and secure 64-bit embedded operating system, which creates virtual software containers so that a breach in a single domain can be quarantined without affecting or corrupting the other critical systems of the car.

 So how does this actually work?
 We'll try and keep it simple.
 If the car is equipped with a virtual cockpit, traditionally it will use a single System on a Chip (SoC) to run both an infotainment system and the digital instrument cluster, which includes the speedometer, odometer and fuel indicator.
 The digital instrument cluster interfaces with critical driving systems, therefore, both need to be safety certified and be ironclad.
 But in the case of the QNX Hypervisor 2.0, these two systems are kept isolated from each other, so that if the infotainment system were to crash, it would not take the safety-critical systems down with it.